 At the Club zur Vahr nestles one of Germany’s best courses.
-Carved through a pine forest, the course was called Garlstedter Heide but now it's known as Garlstedt and it’s even better after its 2004 facelift when all greens, tees and bunkers were renovated by Christoph Staedler.
-Club zur Vahr has a 9-hole course in the city of Bremen, called Vahr, and a full 18-hole layout at Garlstedt, a 20-minute drive from the city centre.
+Carved through a pine forest, the course is known as Garlstedt and some say it’s even better after its 2004 facelift when all greens, tees and bunkers were renovated by Christoph Staedler.
+Club zur Vahr has a 9-hole course in the city of Bremen, called Vahr, and a full 18-hole layout at Garlstedt, a 20-minute drive north of the city centre.

 According to The World Atlas of Golf, “the

 course occupies 220 acres in thickly forested, undulating countryside...
 It is

 dominated by pine trees, tall and dense, crowding in from tee to green,

 controlling play on holes which bend narrowly to generally small targets.
 The